maxkagamine/dotfiles/README.md

 ## <img src=".github/images/icons/unraid.png" align="top" height="25" />&hairsp; [unraid](mods/unraid)

 For "Sovngarde," my NAS.
-There isn't much here (literally just a `CDPATH`), but if you're running Unraid as well, see **[How to install GNU Stow on Unraid]**.
+There isn't much here (just a `CDPATH` and a function to list/monitor files on the array that are being accessed), but if you're running Unraid as well, see **[How to install GNU Stow on Unraid]**.
 Here's my user script, set to run on array start, if it happens to be useful:

 <details>
 <summary><code>cat /boot/config/plugins/user.scripts/scripts/install_dotfiles/script</code></summary>